 Education for everyone

 The German education and training system is world-renowned.
-In the 2016-2017 school year, around 34,000 schools throughout Germany gave all children of school age access to education.
-Of these, around half, or 15,500, were primary schools.
-At the secondary education level, there were numerous Hauptschulen (3,000), Realschulen (2,300) and Gymnasien (3,100).
-After successfully completing your schooling, you have the possibility of either embarking on a vocational training course or switching to one of Germany’s 428 higher education establishments.
-Of these, around one-quarter is conventional universities and about half of which are (50.8%) universities of applied science with a more practical focus.
+In the 2017-2018 school year, around 33,000 schools throughout Germany gave all children of school age access to education.
+Around half of them (46.7%) were primary schools.
+At the secondary education level, there were numerous Hauptschulen (7.1%), Realschulen (5.9%) and Gymnasien (9.4%).
+After successfully completing your schooling, you have the possibility of either embarking on a vocational training course or switching to one of Germany’s 429 higher education establishments.
+Around one-quarter of them (24.7%) are conventional universities and about half of which are (50.8%) universities of applied science with a more practical focus.
 German higher education institutions score points with their broad choice of subjects.
 They offer all kinds of courses, from A for adventure education to Z for zoo veterinarian.